The Eppes Family

 Oswald Kittner (Jay Baruchel)

-Federal Bureau of Investigations - Other Agents
+Federal Bureau of Investigations - Other Agents and employees

 Ian Edgerton (Lou Diamond Phillips)An FBI sniper who often assists the team in dealing with particularly dangerous criminals.

 - Anti-Hero: Out of the FBI, Ian's the one most willing to use extreme means to complete his task, most apparent during "Ultimatum", and shows no hesitation in killing.
 He's still an overall a good guy, though.